MathStuff/Matrices/README.md

 #Forth to seventh rows as a matrix
 C[3:7]

-#Fifth row's eigtht element (returns the value as it is, not a new matrix)
+#Fifth row's eighth element (returns the value as it is, not a new matrix)
 C[4,7] == C.matrix[4][7]

 #Use column names